this-is-joeking/bulk-discount/README.md

 ## Description

 "Little Esty Shop" is a group project where we built a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
-We utilized rails to build application, and focused our learning on advanced routing, rake tasks that read csv files loading them into our database, complex ActiveRecord queries, simple consumption of GitHub's API, and basic CRUD funtionality while maintaining MVC standards.
+We built the application with Ruby on Rails, and focused our learning on advanced routing, rake tasks that read csv files loading them into our database, complex ActiveRecord queries, simple consumption of [Nager.Date API](https://date.nager.at/swagger/index.html), and basic CRUD funtionality while maintaining MVC standards.
 Our Database offers many different relationships (many-to-many or one-to-many) as shown by our schema outlined below.

 ## Schema/Database